brxcybr/pisword/README.md

 sudo docker-compose up
 ```

-3. Login to MISP using the default credentials ('admin@{PISWORD_HOSTNAME}', 'admin') # Set the email address to the one specified in the .env file
+3. Login to MISP using the default credentials `admin@{PISWORD_HOSTNAME} : admin` # Set the email address to the one specified in the .env file
 4. Once the container starts, change the admin password to something more secure
 5. Navigate to the [Auth Keys](https://{MISP_URL}/auth_keys/add) page and generate a new API key
 6. If you have not done so already, create a new configuration file from the template